jamesggow08/aCe/README.md

 1.0.6 -- i) add ggplot overlay for external viewship; and
-         ii) combine Pre and Post exercise into single function 1.0.7 -- i) add in new function to process images (png) into datatables for use in iCe_demo
+         ii) combine Pre and Post exercise into single function 1.0.7 -- i) add in new function to process images (png) into datatables for use in iCe_demo 1.0.8 -- i) allow for manual adjustment of minima and maxima for ClientGraph

 Execution Sample: setwd("/Users/jamesgow/Desktop/test")
                   Image_Process("post.png", "AndrewGow_Post", "T")